takanori-fujiwara/ccpca/README.md

 If you use cPCA with automatic selection of contrastive parameter alpha, please cite:
-Takanori Fujiwara, Jian Zhao, Francine Chen, Yaoliang Xu, and Kwan-Liu Ma, "Interpretable Contrastive Learning for Networks". 	arXiv:2005.12419, 2020. https://arxiv.org/abs/2005.12419
+Takanori Fujiwara, Jian Zhao, Francine Chen, Yaoliang Xu, and Kwan-Liu Ma, "Interpretable Contrastive Learning for Networks".
+Journal of Data Science, Statistics, and Visualisation, forthcoming (arXiv:2005.12419). https://arxiv.org/abs/2005.12419